 That encounter transformed Craig’s understanding of what it meant to walk with Jesus, freeing him from materialism and focusing him on the eternal.
 It sparked a life of service to Jesus, leading Craig to found two churches and compelling him for decades to volunteer at the Wayside Cross Mission in the suburbs of Chicago.

 He had discovered a truth that, quite frankly, we can only realize if we take the instruction given in Matthew 25:31-46 seriously.
 In profound, yet simple words, Jesus tells His disciples that in their service to the broken and marginalized—the hungry, the imprisoned, the sick, and the naked—they will encounter Him.
 Think about that.
 The moment a lovingly prepared sandwich or cup of hot soup is passed to a homeless person in Christ’s name, the service is rendered to Jesus Himself!

-By the way, Craig is in his late eighties and still volunteers regularly with the Wayside Cross Mission in the southwest suburbs of Chicago.
-I hear from him regularly, and in a recent letter he reminded me all over again that our call to know Christ through service has no time limit or expiry date.
+By the way, Craig was a regular volunteer with the Wayside Cross Mission in the southwest suburbs of Chicago until he went to be with the Lord in his late eighties.
+During those years he often sent me letters about his ministry and reminded me that our call to know Christ through service has no time limit or expiry date.
 “Love causes us to have no bars and no exclusions when we see someone hurting,” he wrote.

 It’s something that Craig discovered in the Loop one day and has been living out ever since.
 Jesus is ready and waiting all around us.
 All we need to do is stop in our tracks, reach out, and serve in His name.

 - What needs were brought to mind as you thought about Matthew 25:1-46 today?
 Take a few minutes to write them down.